 * Water Prices for Business *

-The jury is still out on Irish Water’s plans for commercial water charges.
-The CRU (Commission for Regulation of Utilities) have told us that a decision will be published in "Q1 2019".
+The jury remains out on Irish Water’s plans for commercial water charges.
+We're expecting a decision from the CRU (Commission for Regulation of Utilities) in the very near future.
 Dublin Chamber has been fighting hard to prevent any price hikes for Dublin firms.
 The submission we made to the CRU can be read here.

-The National Transport Authority has confirmed to us that the publication of an updated MetroLink proposal has been delayed.
-We are now expecting to see a new draft in early 2019.
+The National Transport Authority has confirmed to us that the publication of an updated MetroLink proposal is likely to happen in early March.
 The Chamber remains broadly supportive of the MetroLink plan.
-For more detail on that, see the full submission we made earlier this year.
+For more detail on that, see the full submission we made last year.
 Also, the NTA has intimated to us that the next version of the BusConnects plan will be published 'next summer'.
 Our submission on BusConnects is here.

-If any of these issues are impacting on your business, please contact us via firstname.lastname@example.org.
+If any of these issues (or others) are impacting on your business, please contact us via email@example.com.